Pallas's grasshopper warbler

-Pallas's grasshopper warbler (Helopsaltes certhiola), also known as the rusty-rumped warbler, is an Old World warbler in the grass warbler genus Helopsaltes.
+Pallas's grasshopper warbler (Helopsaltes certhiola), also known as the rusty-rumped warbler, is an Old World warbler in the genus Helopsaltes.
 It breeds in the eastern Palearctic: from the Altai Mountains, Mongolia and Transbaikalia to northeastern China, the Korean Peninsula, and islands in the Sea of Okhotsk (Sakhalin and Kuril Islands).
 It is migratory, wintering from India eastward to Indonesia.
 It is a rare migrant in Sri Lanka.

 Etymology

 This bird was named after the German zoologist Peter Simon Pallas.
 The specific certhiola is a diminutive from the genus Certhia, the treecreepers.